 engine keywords, browsers used including which are robots

-- Busiest hour of the month compared to averages, worst user
+- The busiest hour of the month compared to averages, the worst user

 response time experienced